StudyClubForSplunk/conf23/Phase_1_Installing_Splunk.md

 # Installing Splunk
-# Power is everything with Control
+## Power is everything with Control

 ### This lab is designed to take a fresh Linux instance and use best practices to install and configure Splunk.
 We are going to go over connecting via ssh, explain why you should create a dedicated Splunk user, installing Splunk, checking permissions and starting your Splunk instance.

-### We connect to our individual Splunkshow instance via SSH
+We connect to our individual Splunkshow instance command line via SSH
-### We are going to do this using the web browser
+We are going to do this using the web browser
-### Use the Splunkshow URL on the enrollmennt page
+Use the Splunkshow URL on the enrollmennt page
 #### `https://pla1256c-**************.splunk.show:7469`
 ###
 ### SSH Usernname